TheMulti0/EasyTranslate.UI/README.md

-# EasyTranslate.UI
+# QuickTranslate.UI
-This is a WPF user interface implementation of [EasyTranslate](https://github.com/TheMulti0/EasyTranslate).
+This is a WPF user interface implementation of [QuickTranslate](https://github.com/TheMulti0/QuickTranslate).
 The project is discontinued because that EasyTranslate violates the Google Translate terms of service.